WSU-DS/Shiva/README.md

 # IEEE 8500-Node Feeder

-This code and attached files is about extracting the parameters for IEEE 8500 node test case.
+The and attached files is about extracting the parameters for IEEE 8500 node test case.
 Looking into Excel files with line.dss and bus_coordinate, we extract the information to be used in graph theory related applications.
 The attached files are called upon for building the required graph.